hazelgrove/diy-hazelnut/README.md

 First of all, it's important that you understand what Hazelnut is and how it works.
 Read *[Hazelnut: A Bidirectionally Typed Structure Editor Calculus][hazelnut_paper]* if you haven't already.
 You don't have to understand everything right at this moment, but make sure that you have a good overview of how it all works.

 Next, check out *[Total Type Error Localization and Recovery with Holes][marked_lambda_calc_paper]* for an introduction to the marked lambda calculus.
+Once again, you don't need to understand every aspect of the paper, but understand the core concepts that differentiate it from Hazelnut, specifically the markings.

 You'll be using the Reason programming language, which essentially just OCaml with a more JavaScript-like syntax.
 It's the primary language used to implement [Hazel](https://github.com/hazelgrove/hazel).
 If you're already familiar with OCaml, but not Reason, [this website](https://reasonml.github.io/en/try) can be used to translate between OCaml and Reason.
 But if you'd really just prefer to use OCaml, you can convert code from OCaml to Reason using `refmt` as follows: